Nikhil3028/AOS_assignment2/README.md

 ## Project Explanation

-This project is a comprehensive implementation of a **POSIX-compliant shell** written in C++ that replicates the core functionality of Unix/Linux shells like bash.
+This project is a comprehensive implementation of a **POSIX shell** written in C++ that replicates the core functionality of Unix/Linux shells like bash.
 The shell provides an interactive command-line interface where users can execute both built-in commands and external system programs.

 ## File Structure